reactjstampabay/2020-02-26-signed-sealed-delivered/slide-deck/3-cloud-functions.md

 ## Cloud Functions

-We will create and deploy two cloud functions written with node
+This project consists of two [cloud functions](https://cloud.google.com/functions/docs/first-nodejs#creating_a_function) written with node.
+We could have also written these with [Go or Python](https://cloud.google.com/functions/docs/concepts/exec).

 `getSignedUrl` - generate and return a signed url that allows a client to upload (PUT) a file to a specific cloud storage bucket